ceddl/ceddl-website-and-spec/content/sponsor-partner-up.md

 ### Become a select partner

-Help your customers implement and develop new revenue streams, making an impact with customer experience data.
-Integrate your software with ceddl polyfill or other parts of the ceddl system.
+Whether you're just learning about data management platform technology's or deciding to take the first step towards partnership, we'll help you lead the market and deliver valuable customer solutions, make an impact with customer experience data.
 Work with us for sales support, training, co-marketing initiatives, and proofs of concepts.
+Your success is our success.
 ||||||||||

 ## Tiers

-#### Platinum (EUR €2,000/mo):
+#### Platinum ( $2,000/mo ):

-* Receive a one-year license, including upgrades, for self hosting your analytics and marketing backend.
+* Receive a one-year license, including upgrades, for self-hosting your analytics and marketing backend.
-* A year subscription to our low code workflow automation solution with hundreds of pre built integrations. (after one month).
+* A year subscription to the low code workflow automation solution with hundreds of pre-built integrations. (after one month).
 * Have a direct communication line with one of our developers to help you up to speed in record time.
-* logo placement in the Readme files and on the ceddlbyexampple website.
+* Logo placement in the Readme files and on the ceddlbyexampple.com website.

-#### Gold (EUR €500/mo):
+#### Gold ( $500/mo ):

-* Receive a one-year license for self hosting your analytics and marketing backend. (after 3 months).
+* Receive a one-year license for self-hosting your analytics and marketing backend.
-* A half year subscription to our low code workflow automation solution with hundreds of pre built integrations. (after 3 months).
+* A half-year subscription to the low code workflow automation solution with hundreds of pre-built integrations. ( after 3 months).
-* logo placement in the Readme files and on the ceddlbyexampple website.
+* Logo placement in the Readme files and on the ceddlbyexampple.com website.

-#### Silver (EUR €250/mo):
+#### Silver ( $250/mo ):

-* Receive a one-year license for self hosting your analytics and marketing backend. (after 3 months).
+* Receive a one-year license for self-hosting your analytics and marketing backend. (after 3 months).
-* logo placement in the Readme files and on the ceddlbyexampple website.
+* Logo placement in the Readme files and on the ceddlbyexampple.com website.

-#### Generous Backer (EUR 10/mo):
+#### Generous Backer ( $10/mo ):

 * Name listed in the BACKERS.md file of ceddl-polyfill.
 * If shipping is allowed for your country and under €10.-- Stickers of ceddl-polyfill The Dynamic Data Layer for the